Nature-Wired/nature-backers-apex/README.md

-# Nature Backers — Apex Hackathon 2026 (Sustainability Track)

-**Hackathon Track:** Sustainability
-**Event:** Hedera Hello Future Apex Hackathon 2026

 # Nature Backers for Women’s Sports
+### Hedera Hello Future Apex Hackathon 2026 — Sustainability Track

-Nature Backers for Women’s Sports is a fan engagement layer that turns live sports moments into participatory sustainability experiences.
-The platform connects women's sports fans, corporate sponsors, and environmental initiatives using the Hedera network and Guardian ecosystem.
+Nature Backers for Women’s Sports is a sustainability engagement layer connecting women’s sports, sponsors, and verified environmental projects.
+Built on Hedera and integrated with the Hedera Guardian ecosystem, sponsors discover environmental initiatives indexed on the Guardian Global Indexer and present them to fans during live sporting events.

-In this Apex Hackathon demo, a Women’s Flag Football game in the San Francisco Bay Area becomes a sustainability engagement experience where fans discover and support sponsor-curated environmental projects during the game.

-Participation events and results are transparently recorded using Hedera network services.

 ## Problem